mnussbaumer/chef_local_elixir/readme.md

 ./deploy_kitchen.sh ubuntu@your_instance_address 'recipe[elixir_web::build_server]'

 Now you're ready to just put your instance address on your e-deliver config and build a release there.
 This server will have Erlang 20.1 installed and Elixir, Git, Yarn and Node, and build-essential package, a user named whatever you like, a swap enable bash script, a proper `.profile` file exporting all your env variables and a `prod.secret.exs` file accessible to the distillery release builder.
+You pass the options for the recipes you want to run (or none if you want the default production server only) as a comma separated argument to the `./deploy_kitchen.sh` script.
+This in turn packs your current directory into a tar and uploads it to the server, then calls `install.sh` to install the chefdk client on the server and run the recipes you named.
+In the process it sources the environment file as environment variables to the bash sessions running, so that they're accessible through the recipes.
+It also makes it easy to ensure parity between the build server environment and the production server.
+And because its idempotent you can use the same build server for different apps, by just running the build_server recipe once with an environment file and again with a different one.

-To provision a production server for running your elixir web app:
+To provision a production server for running your elixir web app you would simply run:

 ./deploy_kitchen.sh ubuntu@your_instance_address

 or

 ./deploy_kitchen.sh ubuntu@your_instance_address 'recipe[elixir_web::default]'

 You can also chain commands, so for instance if you already have a domain purchased with the relevant A & CNAME records pointing to your instances web address, and you want to provision a postgresql database on this server as well, you could simply run: